 The bathtub refinishing process is highly detailed, and requires professional training and equipment.
 Many of our chemicals are designed only for use by professionals who are trained in their proper use.
 The basic stages of bathtub refinishing are listed below:

 Your existing bathtub will be professionally cleaned with specialized industrial cleaners.
 Some of these products will actually break down the original surface, in preparation of receiving a brand new finish.

 Surrounding tile walls will be prepared, if they are to be refinished.
 The original caulk line on the bathtub, which is often mildewed, will be removed.
 Any pits, chips, or other damage to the original bathtub surface will be repaired using specialty products designed for these surfaces.

 Your bathroom will be masked off, which protects surfaces that were not meant to be refinished.
 Masking off your bathroom also minimizes dust, to ensure a pristine refinished surface.
 Air registers and dampers in the bathroom will be shut off and masked.
 Special lighting and ventilation equipment will be set up in the bathroom.
 A non-slip surface may be installed at this time, if ordered by the customer.

 Application of New Surface:

-Hawk Research Laboratories manufactures a variety of Bathtub Refinishing Systems, and your Bathtub Refinishing Professional will know which one is best for you.
+Hawk Research Laboratories supplies a variety of Bathtub Refinishing Systems, and your Bathtub Refinishing Professional will know which one is best for you.
 Color, gloss, return to service time, and type of bathroom fixture use will all determine the best product for you.
 For the best system to use in your home, apartment, or hotel, contact your local Bathtub Refinishing Professional, or call Hawk Research Laboratories at 800-321-4295.